zenml-io/zenml/docs/book/how-to/stack-deployment/deploy-a-cloud-stack.md

 {% hint style="warning" %}
 Currently, the 1-click deployment only works on AWS.
 We are working on bringing support to GCP and Azure as well.

-Stay in touch for further updates.
+In the meanwhile, you can still deploy a GCP or Azure stack manually, meaning you can deploy the infrastructure yourself and create the necessary ZenML components yourself using the corresponding integrations.
+Check [our component guide](../../component-guide/component-guide.md) for further details.
 {% endhint %}

 ### AWS